Xalvas/xal-cogs/README.md

 # Installation

-Run the following commands withn a guild running your Red instance, with `[p]` being your prefix:
+Run the following commands within a guild running your Red instance, with `[p]` being your prefix:

 The Downloader cog is required to load my cogs.
 Load this first if you haven't already: `[p]load downloader`.